lsaravia/MetawebsAssembly/Appendices.md

 |Lak     |Whipple_Lake        |   32|   8.000|  55.000|   0.1328| 0.0378| 0.2187| 1.9117| 1.1332| 2.2327|
 |Lak     |Wolf_Lake           |   27|   4.990|  45.000|   0.0576| 0.0399| 0.3087| 1.2798| 1.1248| 2.3540|

-Table: Empirical local foodweb values and 99% Confidence intervals for network properties: Number of species ($S$), connectance ($C$),  mean trophic level ($TL$), with 99% confidence intervals based on 1000 networks generated by the assembly model.
+Table: Empirical local food web values and 99% CIs for network properties: number of species $S$, connectance $C$, mean trophic level $TL$, where 99% CIs are based on 1000 networks generated by the assembly model.